 What Is Cytokeratin?

 Cytokeratin is a type of protein found on epithelial cells, which are the cells that line the inside and outside surfaces of the body.
-On the outside of the body, cytokeratin helps form the hair, nails, and outer layer of skin: They are the dominant intermediate filament proteins of epithelial and hair-forming cells.
+On the outside of the body, cytokeratin helps form the hair, nails, and outer layer of skin.
+They are the dominant intermediate filament proteins of epithelial and hair-forming cells.

-Cytokeratin is also present in epithelial tumors that form on the epithelial cells found inside of the body in the lining of the organs, glands, and other body parts.[2]
+Cytokeratin is also present in epithelial tumors that form on the epithelial cells found inside the body in the lining of the organs, glands, and other body parts.[2]
 Epithelial cells of the mesothelium are where the rare asbestos-related tumors are first formed.

-Twenty different types of cytokeratins have been identified in humans, and each has its own number.
-The presence of cytokeratins in higher-than-normal quantities is an indication of malignancy, and determining how many of a specific type of cytokeratin are present can help to confirm the type of cancer; distinguish it from other forms of cancers; identify the most appropriate cancer treatment gauge whether a cancer treatment is working; and detect whether cancer has come back.
+Determining the number of a specific type of cytokeratin present can help confirm the type of cancer, distinguish it from other forms of cancer, identify the most appropriate cancer treatment, gauge whether a cancer treatment is effective, and detect whether cancer has recurred.
 For malignant mesothelioma, Cytokeratin 5, or CK5, has been identified as most helpful.

-Cytokeratin 5 is one of the most commonly used immunohistochemical stains in confirming a diagnosis of malignant pleural mesothelioma.
+Cytokeratin 5 is one of the most commonly used immunohistochemical stains in confirming a diagnosis of mesothelioma.
 Though it is typically present in several different pleural neoplasms, its primary utility lies in distinguishing malignant pleural mesothelioma from pulmonary adenocarcinoma, the most common form of lung cancer.

 The use of Cytokeratin 5/6 antibodies detects the presence of Cytokeratin 5 proteins.
 Their presence distinguishes epithelioid mesothelioma (CK5/6+ in 83%) from lung adenocarcinoma (CK5/6- in 85%), including in pleural effusions (CK5/6+ in 90% mesothelioma, 0% adenocarcinoma).[3]